 - Approach candidates from underrepresented groups even if they are believed to be currently unavailable.
 They may, in fact, be available, or they may choose to apply for a future position.

 - Utilize the numerous online resources to search for doctoral students and postdoctoral scholars from underrepresented groups.
 See Appendix B for a sample of these resources.

 - After all approvals for the search are received, the position announcement will automatically be posted publicly on the Northwestern Careers webpage (for a minimum of five days), the Greater Chicago Midwest Higher Education Recruitment Consortium (GCM HERC) job board, and preapproved external venues through myHR.

 - Identify and advertise early and broadly in publications targeted to women and underrepresented groups, in addition to your discipline’s standard journals.

 - Post job announcements through social media.
 Graduate students serving on your search committee can be expert sources of advice on using social media to strengthen your strategy for advertising the position.

 - For a list of advertising venues for faculty recruitment, see Appendix C.

 - Additional federal requirements apply to the hiring of candidates who are not US citizens or permanent residents.
 Consult the Office of International Student and Scholar Services for most recent requirements.

 To ensure compliance with federal law, the Faculty Recruiting System will automatically solicit self-identification information from all position applicants.
-During the search’s application phase and prior to the review/selection phase, you may email firstname.lastname@example.org to request aggregate data pertaining to the race/ethnicity and gender composition of your applicant pool.
+During the search’s application phase and prior to the review/selection phase, you may email firstname.lastname@example.org to request a de-identified report pertaining to the race/ethnicity and gender composition of your applicant pool.
 The application deadline can be extended at this time.
-Aggregate data pertaining to the pool’s race/ethnicity and gender composition will only be shared for searches with more than 20 applicants.
+A de-identified report pertaining to the pool’s race/ethnicity and gender composition will only be shared for searches with more than 20 applicants.